 Everyone has a few days in their lives they will never forget.
-August 11, 1989, was such a day for me.
+August 11, 1989, was such a day for me when I need to choose between chemistry or football.

 On that day, I flew to the United States for what I thought would be a 9-month long adventure as an exchange student (little did I know I would stay for a lifetime).
 I flew from Koeln (Cologne) to Frankfurt, then Atlanta, Georgia.
 Finally, I arrived in Knoxville, Tennessee, my new home.
 I was going to attend Graduate school (chemistry) at the University of Tennessee, Knoxville (UTK) for one academic year.
 I was keen to learn about American culture.
 A dream of mine was finally happening!